Realizations of homology classes and projection areas: Projections and mixed volumes of four-dimensional bodies

 We consider the function $F:\RR^4_{\ge 0}\to \RR^3$ given by

 By modifying the families $D_{12|34}(\epsilon),D_{13|24}(\epsilon),D_{14|23}(\epsilon)$ if necessary, we may suppose that $F$ extends to a smooth function on a neighborhood of the point

-For example, we may take $D_{12|34}(\epsilon)$ to be the ellipsoid of maximal volume inscribed in the $\epsilon$-neighborhood of $D_{12|34}$.
-The leading maximal minor of the Jacobian of $F$ at the point is $-2\sqrt{uvw}$, which is nonzero.
+For example, we may take $D_{12|34}(\epsilon)$ to be the ellipsoid of maximal volume inscribed in the $\epsilon$-neighborhood of $D_{12|34}$.\footnote{Let $C^\infty_+$ be the class of convex bodies with $C^\infty$ boundary and nonvanishing Gaussian curvature.
+Since $C^\infty_+$ is closed under the Minkowski sum, the resulting convex body $A$ will be in the class $C^\infty_+$.} The leading maximal minor of the Jacobian of $F$ at the point is $-2\sqrt{uvw}$, which is nonzero.
 Thus, by the implicit function theorem, there is a germ of a smooth curve $(x(\epsilon),y(\epsilon),z(\epsilon))$ passing through the point that satisfies, for all sufficiently small $\epsilon$,

 This shows that there are positive numbers $x,y,z$ and $\epsilon$ that satisfy $A \wedge A=\mathbf{p}$. \end{proof}

 We now characterize vectors of mixed areas of coordinate projections of pairs of convex bodies in $\RR^4$: